microsoft/VoTT/README.md

 ## Labeling a Video

 Labeling a video is much like labeling a series of images.
-When you select a video from the left, it will begin automatically playing, and you have several controls on the player, as seen here:
+When a video is selected from the left, it will begin automatically playing, and there are several controls on the player, as seen here:
 ![alt text](docs/images/video-player.png "Video Player")

-Besides the normal video playback controls, you will see two extra pairs of buttons.
+In addition to the normal video playback controls, there are two extra pairs of buttons.

-On the left, you will see the previous and next frame buttons.
-Clicking these will pause the video, and move to the next appropriate frame as determined by your project settings.
-For example, if your project settings have a frame extraction rate of 1, these buttons will be moved back or forward 1 second, where if your frame extraction rate was 10, you will be moved back or forward a tenth of a second.
+On the left, there are the previous and next frame buttons.
+Clicking these will pause the video, and move to the next appropriate frame as determined by the project settings.
+For example, if the project settings have a frame extraction rate of 1, these buttons will cause the video to be moved back or forward 1 second, where if the frame extraction rate was 10, the video will be moved back or forward a tenth of a second.

-On the right, you will see the previous and next tagged frame buttons.
-Clicking these will pause the video and move to the next or previous frame that has a tagged region on it, if it exists.
-If no tagged frame exists to navigate to, it will pause the video and do nothing else.
+On the right, there are the previous and next tagged frame buttons.
+Clicking these will pause the video and move to the next or previous frame that has a previously tagged region on it, if a tagged frame exists.

-You will also notice colored lines along the video's timeline bar.
-These are the video frames that you have visited and tagged, where a yellow line denotes a frame you've visited and a green line denotes a frame that has tags on it.
-You may click these bars to quickly navigate to a particular frame as well.
+Colored lines will also be visible along the video's timeline.
+These indicate the video frames that have been already been visited.
+A yellow line denotes a frame that has been visited only, while a green line denotes a frame that has been both visited and tagged.
+The bars can be clicked for quick navigation to the indicated frame.

-You can also scrub through the video manually using the timeline to any arbitrary point along the timeline.
-Note, that the project settings for frame extraction rate are always obeyed, and pausing the video will move to the closest frame according to this project setting.
-This allows you to set a very low frame extraction rate (say 1 frame per second) for sections of the video you know have little useful items to tag, but raise to a much higher frame extraction rate (say 30 frames per second) to allow fine grain control and tag every frame.
+The timeline can also be used to manually scrub through the video to an arbitrary point, though the project settings for frame extraction rate are always obeyed.
+Pausing the video will move to the closest frame according to this project setting.
+This way, a very low frame extraction rate (say 1 frame per second) can be set for sections of the video known to contain few taggable items, and a much higher frame extraction rate, such as  30 frames per second, to allow fine-grained control.

-While the video is playing, you cannot draw any regions or assign any tags.
+Tagging and drawing regions is not possible while the video is playing.

 ## Exporting Labels